-Disputatio aims at publishing first-rate articles and discussion notes on any aspects of analytical philosophy (broadly construed), written in English or Portuguese.
-Discussion notes need not be on a paper originally published in our journal.
-Articles of a purely exegetical or historical character will not be published.
+Disputatio aims at publishing high-quality articles on any aspects of analytical philosophy (broadly construed), written in either English or Portuguese.

 All submissions to Disputatio are made by email.
 Please read the instructions below before submitting a paper.
-To be considered for publication, both Unsolicited contributions (Articles and Discussion Notes) and Solicited Contributions (Reviews etc.) must meet the Minimum Standard (solicited contributions do not have to be made anonymous).
+To be considered for publication, submissions must meet the Minimum Standard.

 - 1. Before Submission

-Authors may also read Disputatio’s Editorial Procedures and Referees’ Instructions pages below before submitting a paper.
+Authors should read Disputatio’s Editorial Procedures and Referees’ Instructions before submitting a paper.

 - 2. The Submission Process

 Submissions are made by email attachment to email@example.com.
-Manuscripts prepared for blind review may be submitted in .doc, .docx, .rtf, PostScript and .pdf.
-These files will be converted into a PDF file for the review process.
-Authors who write in LaTeX must convert their files to PDF prior to submission.
-Some recent word-processing formats such as .odt must also be saved as PDF.
+Manuscripts prepared for blind review must be submitted in .doc, .docx, .rtf, PostScript and .pdf.
+Authors who write in LaTeX or .odt must convert their files to one of the previously mentioned formats.

 - 3. Minimum Standard

-Submissions must be either in English or Portuguese, double-spaced or with margins of not less than 25mm (or one inch), in A4 page size, and automatic page numbering.
-A short but informative abstract (around 100 words) at the beginning of the paper is required, followed by 5 keywords.
+Submissions must be in either English or Portuguese, double-spaced or with margins of not less than 25mm (or one inch), in A4 page size and automatic page numbering.
+A short but informative abstract (around 200 words) at the beginning of the paper is required, followed by 5 keywords.